scipr-lab/libsnark/README.md

 A computation can be expressed as an NP statement, in forms such as the following:

-- "The C program _foo_, when executed, returns exit code 0 if given the input _bar_ and some auxiliary input _qux_."
+- "The C program _foo_, when executed, returns exit code 0 if given the input _bar_ and some additional input _qux_."
+- "The Boolean circuit _foo_ is satisfiable by some input _qux_."
 - "The arithmetic circuit _foo_ accepts the partial assignment _bar_, when extended into some full assignment _qux_."
 - "The set of constraints _foo_ is satisfiable by the partial assignment _bar_, when extended into some full assignment _qux_."

 A prover who knows the witness for the NP statement (i.e., a satisfying input/assignment) can produce a short proof attesting to the truth of the NP statement.
-This proof can be verified by anyone, and enjoys the following properties.
+This proof can be verified by anyone, and offers the following properties.

 -   __Zero knowledge:__
-    the verifier learns nothing from the proof beside the truth of the statement.
+    the verifier learns nothing from the proof beside the truth of the statement (i.e., the value _qux_, in the above examples, remains secret).
 -   __Succinctness:__
     the proof is short and easy to verify.
 -   __Non-interactivity:__